guerrantif/guerrantif.github.io/content/contact.md

 ## Social media

-You can also find me on the social platforms linked in the navigation bar above.
+You can also connect with me via the social media links in the navigation bar above.
+I’m most active on platforms relevant to research and professional discussion.

+## RSS

+Feel free to subscribe to my [RSS feed](/atom.xml) for updates on new blog posts and research publications.